Good Content!

 - Describe a bad service you received in a restaurant shop.

-- Describe shopping center you often go to.
+- Describe the shopping centre you often go to.

 17. Plant